SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 how aggregation will be performed and the characteristics of the resulting timeseries data.

+Aggregated values inherit the quality flags of the underlying observation values.
+That is, an aggregate value will have a quality flag if any of the observation values used to aggregate contained that quality flag.
+See (Data Validation)[#data-validation] for details on quality flags.

 1. Navigate to the aggregates listing page using the **Aggregates** link in the left sidebar.
 At the top of the listing, click **Create new Aggregate**.